glawson6/tree-node-http/README.md

 ### NOTE The root node ID is ROOT.

+Explore the APIs.
+Open your browser to http://localhost:8080/api/swagger-ui.html

 If you ever need to know the paths of leaves on the tree.
 The sample below is generated from running ./createSomeNodes.sh script.

 ```